To Taste: Balsamic Chicken w. Sauteed Spinach & White Beans

 Burritos aren’t complete without rice & beans, so Dre made some Rice-a-Roni (read: quick) with sauteed Red Peppers & Onion to jazz it up a bit.
 Glory Foods Seasoned Blackeyed Peas are a favorite go-to side dish and were a perfect addition.
 After adding the Catfish, Rice, & Beans to a Whole Wheat Tortilla, we topped them off with Romaine & Sour Cream for delicious Southern Catfish Burritos!

-Family Dinner: Build Your Own Pizza
+Family-Style: Build Your Own Pizza

 Last season of Top Chef, we started a tradition of “Family Dinners” at my house to watch each week’s episode along with a home-cooked meal!
 Tom, Dre, & Lex were the regulars at last season’s dinners, but couldn’t be happier to add Sarah to this year’s season.
 She brought along her homemade pizza dough for the return of Top Chef AND the return of “Build Your Own Pizza Night,” my favorite dinner theme!